 If you feel any chest pain or discomfort, tell the therapist right away.

-a healthy person.
+For a healthy person, there's little or no risk in taking these tests.
 If you have a serious heart or lung condition, discuss your

 risks with your doctor.